'There's no hiding': Former Red Wing Larry Murphy enjoying upstart, uptempo 3-on-3 league

 Each roster has just six skaters and one goalie, and each weekend tournament features three opening-round games, two semifinal games and a championship game.
 The whole tournament is done in about three hours.

 There are some players with an NHL background, though most come from the American League or ECHL, as well as leagues in Europe.
 And they're in tremendous shape.
-They better be.
+They'd better be.

-"For the guys playing, I think it was eye-opening for everybody just how difficult it was going to be," said Murphy, 61, who following his playing days did some TV broadcasting for the Red Wings.
+"For the guys playing, I think it was eye-opening for everybody just how difficult it was going to be," said Murphy, 61, who, following his playing days, did some TV broadcasting for the Red Wings.

 "There's no hiding in 3-on-3.
-You better be in shape, or you'll stand out like a sore thumb.
+You'd better be in shape, or you'll stand out like a sore thumb.
 You've gotta be careful you don't extend the shifts too long.
 There's really no time to recover.

 "The shifts are short and the pace is up."